pablocru/imaengine.org/src/content/blogIndustries/mockup-01.md

 ---
-tabTitle: Industries Post Template | Example for Future Articles
+tabTitle: Industries Post Template
-seoTitle: Industries Post Template for Industries
+seoTitle: Industries Post Template | Example for Future Articles
 seoDescription: >-
   This is a sample template for industries blog posts.
-Use this mockup to create structured and consistent content for IIoT and industrial technology.
+Use this mockup to create structured and consistent content for IIoT and industrial technology
+relatedPosts:
+  - mockup-02
 ---

 # Industries Post Template